 WHITMORE HOT SPRINGS / WILD WILLY’S HOT SPRINGS / LOCAL LEGENDS

 As you cruise closer to Mammoth, the options for soaking in hot sulfur springs grow.
 Seek out the Whitmore Hot Springs, Wild Willy’s Hot Springs.
 Both are well known and easy to access.
 Alternately, if you’re feeling like a treasure hunt, get friendly with the locals and seek out one of the options that are off the beaten path.
 We promise, the search is worth it, and the result is just as relaxing.

-To the north, road-trippers can escape the crowded metro bay area and discover the immense open spaces of Tahoe’s finest, Squaw Valley Alpine Meadows.
-Where Squaw Valley’s spirit of adventure makes it one of North America’s most renowned ski resorts, Alpine Meadows, standing just next door, is known for its down-home feel, approachable hospitality, wide-open bowls, and breathtaking lake views.
+To the north, road-trippers can escape the crowded metro bay area and discover the immense open spaces of Tahoe’s finest, Palisades Tahoe.
+Where Olympic Valley’s spirit of adventure makes it one of North America’s most renowned ski resorts, Alpine Meadows, standing just next door, is known for its down-home feel, approachable hospitality, wide-open bowls, and breathtaking lake views.
 To get there, lock into I-80, get up to speed, and keep an eye out for these stops that will top off your 3.5-hour road trip.

 JELLY BELLY CANDY COMPANY

 Get things started with a certified sugar rush from the Jelly Belly Candy Company factory store.
 The free, ¼ mile self-guided tour above the factory unlocks a bird’s eye view at the candy-making process.
 Along the way, engage with interactive exhibits and games, and browse the one-and-only Jelly Belly Jelly Bean Art Gallery.
 Once you know how the bean is jellied, take a spin through the Jelly Belly Candy Store and load up on limited jellybean flavors for the road.